Michael Jordan: First retirement and stint in Minor League Baseball (1993–1995)

-"I'm back": Return to the NBA (1995)
+Return to the NBA (1995)

-The Bulls went 55–27 in 1993–94 without Jordan in the lineup, and lost to the New York Knicks in the second round of the playoffs.
-The 1994–95 Bulls were a shell of the championship team of just two years earlier.
-Struggling at mid-season to ensure a spot in the playoffs, Chicago was 31–31 at one point in mid-March; the team received help when Jordan decided to return to the Bulls.
+The Bulls went 55–27 in 1993–94 without Jordan in the lineup and lost to the New York Knicks in the second round of the playoffs.
 In March 1995, Jordan decided to quit baseball because he feared he might become a replacement player during the Major League Baseball strike.
-On March 18, 1995, Jordan announced his return to the NBA through a two-word press release: "I'm back."
+During the 1994–95 season, Jordan returned to the Bulls midway through the season.
+On March 18, 1995, Jordan announced his comeback to the NBA in a two-word press release: "I'm back."
 The next day, Jordan took to the court with the Bulls to face the Indiana Pacers in Indianapolis, scoring 19 points.
 The game had the highest Nielsen rating of any regular season NBA game since 1975.
 Although he could have worn his original number even though the Bulls retired it, Jordan wore No. 45, his baseball number.

-Despite his eighteen-month hiatus from the NBA, Jordan played well, making a game-winning jump shot against Atlanta in his fourth game back.
+Despite his 18-month hiatus from the NBA, Jordan played well, making a game-winning jump shot against Atlanta in his fourth game back.
 He scored 55 points in his next game, against the New York Knicks at Madison Square Garden on March 28, 1995.
 Boosted by Jordan's comeback, the Bulls went 13–4 to make the playoffs and advanced to the Eastern Conference Semifinals against the Orlando Magic.
-At the end of Game 1, Orlando's Nick Anderson stripped Jordan from behind, leading to the game-winning basket for the Magic; he later commented that Jordan "didn't look like the old Michael Jordan", and said that "No. 45 doesn't explode like No. 23 used to".
+At the end of Game 1, Orlando's Nick Anderson stripped Jordan from behind, leading to the game-winning basket for the Magic; he later commented that Jordan "didn't look like the old Michael Jordan", and said, "No. 45 doesn't explode like No. 23 used to".

 Jordan responded by scoring 38 points in the next game, which Chicago won.
 Before the game, Jordan decided that he would immediately resume wearing his former No. 23.
 The Bulls were fined $25,000 for failing to report the impromptu number change to the NBA.
 Jordan was fined an additional $5,000 for opting to wear white sneakers when the rest of the Bulls wore black.
 He averaged 31 ppg in the playoffs, but Orlando won the series in six games.